chivitc1/py-design-pattern/link_collector/README.md

 python link_collector/link_parser.py http://localhost:8000/contact.html

 3. Need to build a site map: which links were linked to from which pages => use dict

+4. Use queue to process multiple requests parallel as replacement for currently recursive collect_links